sysbiomed/glmSparseNet/README.md

                     row.names = xdata$patientID[valid.ix])
 ```

-The function network.cv.glmnet fits the survival data...(complete)
+The function network.cv.glmnet fits the survival data using 10-fold cross validation and using a cutoff value of 0.6 to reduce the size of the network.

-ANDRE - explica bem um exemplo, aqui é uma boa oportundade de explicares todas as opções usadas!

-Fitting the survival model using a correlation network with cutoff at 0.6.

 ``` r
 # build response object for glmnet